Okinawa Television

 Okinawa Television Broadcasting Co., Ltd. (沖縄テレビ放送株式会社, Okinawa Terebi Hōsō Kabushiki-Gaisha), also known as OTV, is a Japanese broadcast network affiliated with the FNN/FNS.
 Their headquarters are located in Okinawa Prefecture.

 It is the first commercial broadcaster to operate within Okinawa during the American occupation in the prefecture.
+In addition to airing Fuji TV programs, it also airs some of the Nippon TV output, and also represents Okinawa in the 24-Hour Television telethon.
+Okinawa has no NNN affiliate of its own, but there was a failed plan to introduce such an affiliate on UHF in the early 90s, the plan was eventually halted.

 History

-Early history
+American administration

 The American Forces Radio and Television Service (AFRTS), which began airing in 1955, was Okinawa's first television station.
 Because the initial transmission power was just 250 watts, it was virtually unknown in Japan outside of the US military.
 In July 1956, the administrative chairman of the Ryukyu Government, applied for the establishment for a television station; the preparatory license was granted in February 1958, and the inaugural meeting was held in April of the same year.

 At that time, when Okinawa was under the rule of the United States, Okinawa TV was subject to restrictions in terms of foreign ownership, which made it difficult for them to operate.
-It then resulted in the forming of "Tokyo Okinawa TV Corporation", a joint company between Fuji TV and OTV, to attract advertisers from Tokyo.
+It then resulted in the forming of "Tokyo Okinawa TV Corporation", a joint company between Fuji Television and OTV, to attract advertisers from Tokyo.
 This is one of the reasons why OTV joined as a Fuji TV affiliate.

-December 25, 1955: Okinawa TV were established, and had first started its beta operations upon its early birth.

-July 16, 1956: The station receives its application for its TV broadcasting license and are therefore starting its demo emissions.

-May 12, 1958: Its company were registered, as the broadcaster begins its test transmissions.

-November 1, 1959: Okinawa TV adopts its first logo, as the network gets into on-air and commences its official broadcasts, although it were set up as Okinawa Prefecture's first broadcaster.
-The initial calls were KSDW-TV, on channel 10.

-May 5, 1968: Color transmissions begin.

-May 15, 1972: When the United States returned Okinawa back to Japan, the station was brought under Japanese regulatory control under the new call sign of JOOF-TV.
-The station continued to broadcast on the same frequency (192–198 MHz), which is designated channel 10 in the United States but channel 8 in Japan.

-December 1, 2006: Digital terrestrial television and 1seg transmissions started from their Naha main station.

-July 24, 2011: Analog transmissions end.